kchenturtles/PassionfruitKitchen/content/posts/sunshine-smoothie-bowl.md

 ---
 title: "Sunshine Smoothie Bowl"
-date: 2024-09-18T11:11:14-05:00
+date: 2025-06-18T11:11:14-05:00
 categories: ["breakfasts", "snacks", "quick & easy"]
 featured_categories: ["breakfasts", "quick & easy"]
 tags: ["gluten-free", "vegetarian", "dairy-free"]
-summary: "Wow, I'm excited about this one!
+summary: "I'm excited about this one!
 It's so simple yet so good - I think I've made it like six times this month already.
-I call it a sunshine smoothie bowl because of the color, but to be more specific it's an amazing tropical smoothie bowl - mango, pineapple, banana (and anything else you might want to add!)
-I've got a neat trick as well for making sure it's thick enough to scoop."
+I call it a sunshine smoothie bowl because of the color, but to be more specific, it's a tropical smoothie bowl - mango, pineapple, banana, and anything else you might want to add.
+It's super easy to make -- just some blended frozen fruit and yogurt -- and it tastes just like mango sorbet."
 toc: true
 dropCap: true
 displayInMenu: true
+summer: true
 displayInList: true
 draft: false
 thumbnail: smoothie-bowl/smoothie-bowl-aerial.jpg